 The Education Department offers programs leading to licensure of teachers wishing to (1) teach at the Early Childhood, Elementary, Middle School, and Secondary Levels or (2) teach Biology, English, General Science, History, Mathematics, Physics, Political Science/Political Philosophy at the middle school and/or secondary level.
 Each program provides a balanced blend of theory and practice so that students will graduate with the knowledge and skills needed to become effective teachers.
-All license programs require that students complete a major in the Liberal Arts and Sciences with a major appropriate to the level of licensure.
+All license programs require that students complete a major in the Liberal Arts and Sciences appropriate for the license.
+Students also complete requirements for a major in Education which includes the licensure program.
 It is recommended that students meet with an Education Department advisor during their freshman year to discuss their major.